jrobin11/JournalApp/README.md

       - Delete an Entry: Users can delete a specific journal entry by providing the date of the entry.
       - Delete Your Account: Allows users to delete their own account from the system.
       - Log Out: Users can log out, ending their session and returning to the role selection prompt.

+#### The Following Screenshots are of the main.py file running the program and showing you each functionality of the Journal App.

 ![Screenshot 1](https://github.com/jrobin11/JournalApp/assets/73866458/a301dc66-c84c-4553-a360-5c8c44e1255b.png)

 ---